 To select a specific citation style for all your citations, go to gear button (or edit in the menu), then Preferences--> Export--> Default Output Format, and select the style you wish to use.
 If you don't see your preferred citation style, click on the Cite folder icon and click the Get Additional Styles link at the bottom of the citation style window.
 Also under the Cite folder icon, you can install the Zotero add-on to Word or LibreOffice, which makes inserting your bibliographies into your papers even easier.

-The easiest way to add items to your collection is when your searching the article databases and internet.
+The easiest way to add items to your collection is when you are searching article databases and the internet.
 When you see an item that you want to save, look for an icon on the right-hand side of the URL box.

 The "note paper" icon

-Once you've saved the article in your library, you can click on the triangle next to the article to get a saved copy of the full-text, if it was available.
-You can also see keywords associated with all the aritcles in your collection.
+Once you've saved the article in your library, you can click on the triangle next to the article to get a saved copy of the full text, if it is available.
+You can also see keywords associated with all the articles in your collection.

 The "folder" icon